ju4nv1e1r4/ju4nv1e1r4/README.md

 ## 💼 About Me

-I'm an aspiring data scientist with a background in financial markets, transitioning into the field of data science and artificial intelligence.
-With a passion for technology and a drive to leverage data to solve complex problems, I am constantly learning and applying new skills in data analysis and automation.
+I'm a Data Scientist with a background in financial markets, actually working on Digital Marketing.
+With a passion for technology and a drive to leverage data to solve complex problems, I am constantly learning and applying new skills in data analysis, data science, AI solutions and automation.

 ---